Róisín Murphy releases the track “You Knew” from the album “Hit Parade” – MONDO MODA - Breaking Latest News

 “’You Knew’ is the story of my life.
 I’m an open book, I take risks and I make my motivations clear.
 Many times I’ve loved without being loved back and I’m proud of that.
 The phrase ‘You Knew’ sums it up, in fact you could put it on my tombstone, but I’ve already decided it’s going to say ‘you had your chance!’”, he says.

-On the cover of the “Hit Parade” album, a photomontage in an AI-generated image by the artist Beth Frey, with graphic design by Bráulio Amado and commissioned by the creative studio Object & Animal (which has worked with names like FKA Twigs, Caroline Polachek and Shygirl ).
+On the cover of the album “Hit Parade”, a photomontage in an image generated by AI by artist Beth Frey, with graphic design by Bráulio Amado and commissioned by the creative studio Object & Animal (which has worked with names like FKA Twigs, Caroline Polachek and Shygirl).

 Róisín Mursphy – hit parade cover

-Growing up in the Irish town of Arklow, music seemed to get Murphy’s attention, from the moment he discovered the power of his own voice at the age of 10, until his performance of the classic “Don’t Cry For Me, Argentina”. at a local poetry festival.
+Growing up in the Irish town of Arklow, music seemed to grab Murphy’s attention, from the moment he discovered the power of his own voice at age 10 to performing the classic “Don’t Cry For Me, Argentina” at a local poetry festival.

 Murphy threw herself headlong into the music scene after her family moved to Manchester when she was still a teenager.
 After a brief dalliance with punk, she moved to Sheffield aged 19 to immerse herself in the house scene.

-A chance meeting with local bassist Mark Brydon led to the duo forming the celebrated group Moloko which dominated the scene in the early 2000s.
-In a solo career, he has released five acclaimed albums (with a Mercury Prize nomination in 2015 for Hairless Toys), EPs and collaborations, DJ sets in Ibiza, a podcast series, and most recently, an acting role (in the 2022 Netflix series “The Bastard Son & The Devil”).
+A chance meeting with local bassist Mark Brydon led the pair to form the celebrated group Moloko that dominated the scene in the early 2000s.
+As a solo artist, she has released five critically acclaimed albums (with a 2015 Mercury Prize nomination for Hairless Toys), EPs and collaborations, DJ sets in Ibiza, a series of podcasts and, most recently, an acting role (in the 2022 Netflix series “The Bastard Son & The Devil”).

 Like this: